Co-op Hiring Process

-The hiring process for co-op jobs is similar to what you’ll find in the real world: jobs must be won in competition with all applicants for the position, which includes other University of Toronto Scarborough (UTSC) Co-op students and possibly students from other universities if the employer chose to post with multiple schools.
+The hiring process for co-op jobs is similar to what you’ll find in the "real world": jobs must be won in competition with all applicants for the position.
+That includes other University of Toronto Scarborough (UTSC) Co-op students and possibly students from other universities if the employer chose to post with multiple schools.

 On this page:

-- Inactivity during the job search
+- Inactivity during your job search

 - Why are some jobs available to other co-op students?

 As partners in your success, we’ll make every effort to support you in your career training and job search.
 However, it’s important that you play an equally active role.
-Over the years, we’ve noticed a few common trends with our most successful students, and have compiled them for you:
+Over the years, we’ve noticed a few common trends with our most successful students and have compiled them for you:

-Actively attend your co-op courses
+Actively attend and participate in your co-op courses

-Kick-start your job search process by regularly checking into CSM from the moment that you get access to job postings.
-There are many positions that are posted early in the semester.
+Kick-start your job search process by regularly checking CSM from the moment that you get access to job postings.
+To secure a job, you have to be applying to lots of positions.
+So increase your chances of being hired by applying to as many jobs as possible early in the semester.
 How often should you check and apply for jobs?
 We recommend checking CSM daily, if possible, and then applying to as many jobs in each week as you can.

 Your work term engagement coordinator is your point person for support, advice, and encouragement, so stay in close contact with them.
 The better they know you, the more they can help (and possibly even point you in the right direction for a new posting that you haven’t seen yet!).